arvindr21/cordova-android-arp-cache/README.md

 Android ARP Cache
 ======

-Get Android ARP Cache or Query ARP Cache against an IP Address.
+Get Android ARP Cache or Query ARP Cache against an IP Address or a MAC Address.

+- Note: This plugin only retrieves the contents of the ARP cache file.
+The contents of the file are totally dependent on Android OS.
+More information: [ARP Man Page](https://linux.die.net/man/7/arp).

 ## Supported Platforms